diesmo5/diesmo5.com-old-/content/policy/terms-conditions.md

     <li>By use of any other description of our Web site or material being linked to that makes sense within the context and format of content on the linking party's site.</li>
 </ol>

-No use of DIESMO5's logo or other artwork will be allowed for linking absent a trademark license agreement.
+No use of DIESMO 5's logo or other artwork will be allowed for linking absent a trademark license agreement.

 <h4 class="font-weight-bold text-dark pt-3">Iframes</h4>
 Without prior approval and express written permission, you may not create frames around our Web pages or use other techniques that alter in any way the visual presentation or appearance of our Web site.